Kithraya/Array-ForEach-Extension/README.md

 ### Foreach also iterates over strings.

-As strings are immutable, `foreach` internally converts any string to an array, and changes the `this` scope to the string in array form.
+As strings are immutable, `foreach` internally converts each string to an array of characters via `string.split('')`, and changes the `this` scope to the string in array form.
+This allows for easy modification:

 ```javascript
 var str = foreach('ABCDE', function(v,i,s) {